Global Learning Term

 God declared the created world to be “very good.”
 Genesis 1:31

 The divine masterpiece we know as planet Earth hosts a wild array of human societies, and within them a remarkable spectrum of ideas, languages, objects, and ways of life.
 Every culture has its own distinctive forms of family, religion, education, technology, and entertainment.
 Azusa Pacific’s Global Learning Term (GLT) represents, at its core, a search for profound beauty among the peoples and places of the world.

 This self-directed, full-immersion learning experience integrates community-based residence, study, service, and research within different “majority world” contexts (mostly nations in Latin America, Africa, and Asia).
 The program is a required part of the global studies major at APU, and managed in communication with the Center for Global Learning and Engagement.
 Interested students should email the center at firstname.lastname@example.org.

 GLT shares certain elements with traditional education abroad programs, but there are noteworthy differences.
-Students travel almost exclusively to sites in the majority world.
+Students travel exclusively to sites in the majority world.
 The program focus is primarily, though not exclusively, on urban poor populations.
-The average term extends to six months to facilitate intensive language learning and cultural adaptation.
+The average term extends four to six months to facilitate intensive language learning and cultural adaptation.
 Similar to Los Angeles Term, students live with local families in marginal communities, serve with community-based organizations, and complete contracted coursework in a self-directed manner.
-GLT is a field-based learning network comprised of host parents, language coaches, agency staff, and local research guides.
+GLT is a field-based learning network comprised of site facilitators, host parents, language coaches, agency staff, and local research guides.
 Each lends their energy and expertise to a community-driven global learning process.